juancruzgui/wine-romboost/README.md

 ### Introduction
 Unsupervised learning on wine dataset.
 Detecting clusters of wines and describing them.
 ## Analysis
-Analysis is located in two jupyter notebooks on the folder wine-package/notebooks
+Analysis is located in two jupyter notebooks on the folder wine-package/notebooks.
+Wine-analysis is meant for raw analysis, and wine-presentation for presentation purposes.

  ---